SpankChain/spankbank-web3/README.rst

 - Initial target (~Thursday) will be calling the smart contract functions
 - Shortly after will be exposing the API @euforic is building
 - It is not clear whether or not the API will be open sourced
-- The concrete deliverable will be an unstyled ``spankbank.html`` page, with buttons for “stake”, “checkIn”, etc
+- The concrete deliverable will be an unstyled ``example.html`` page, with buttons for “stake”, “checkIn”, etc
-    - This will use a minimal amount Angular so that it can be one single self-contained file.
-- This will be done out of a separate ``spankbank-js`` repo
+- This will be done out of a separate ``spankbank-web3`` repo
 - For now, focus on the happy path, deal with edge cases later
 - Use webpack to build ``spankbank.ts`` along with the contract's ABI into a single file.